-- Place peeled eggplants in a colander, sprinkle with salt and let them drain for a couple of hours before cooking.
+- Place peeled eggplant in a colander, sprinkle with salt and let them drain for a couple of hours before cooking.

 - Heat 1/2 a cup of vegetable oil in a large skillet over medium-high heat and fry the eggplants until golden brown.
-Remove and place fried eggplants on a paper towel.
+Remove and place fried eggplant on a paper towel.

 - In the same skillet fry okra in 2-3 tablespoons of oil on medium heat until lightly brown.
 Set aside.

 - In a large stew pot saute the chopped onions on medium-high heat until golden brown.
 Add a teaspoon of turmeric powder.
 Stir well, add the minced garlic and saute for another few minutes.

 - Add the meat, salt, pepper and brown the meat on all sides.

 - Add the chopped tomatoes, tomato paste and add enough water to cover the meat by a couple of inches.
 Bring to a boil, reduce the heat, cover and cook for an hour on medium-low heat or until the meat is tender.